YeomeoR/CMO_tech_test/README.md

 #### Instructions

-In MariaDB shell, create table historical_calcs
+In MariaDB shell, create table historical_calcs with the following command:

 create table historical_calcs(id int auto_increment, date datetime default current_timestamp, excVat int, incVat int, PRIMARY KEY(id));

-#####
+##### Location of project

 The project resides in a folder in wamp64/www/ called vat_calc.
-Files for the project will be served from within here.
+Files for the project will be served from within here using [localhost](http://localhost/vat_calc/VAT_calc.php).

-####

-Known bugs / issues:
+#### Known bugs / issues:

 There may be redundant or duplicated code.
 The config file was added towards the 3rd quarter of the project.
 Most console.logs() or var_dumps() have been removed.
 Some may still remain.
-Important sections of code have been commented / documented. exportDBtoCSV.php registers an error in the editor but functions correctly.
+Important markers in sections of code have been commented / documented. exportDBtoCSV.php registers an error in the editor but functions correctly.
 Relative paths to files and folders may be incorrect when cloning this repository and may need a prefix: '/' or a full path

-#####
+##### Time:

-Time spent: installation of required server and php version -> 2hrs; design of programme -> 1.5hrs; coding the project -> 4.5hrs; styling -> 20 mins (max)
+installation of required server and php version -> 2hrs; design of programme -> 1.5hrs; coding the project -> 4.5hrs; styling -> 20 mins (max)